JanetVictorious/terraform-k8s-example/README.md

 ## Terraform resources

 All terraform resources reside in the [terraform folder](/terraform/).
-The main orchestration script is [main.tf](/terraform/environment/dev/main.tf) which will specify to use `minikube` as configuration and which [Kubernetes modules](/terraform/modules/kubernetes/main.tf) to deploy.
+The main orchestration script is [main.tf](/terraform/environment/dev/main.tf) which will specify to use Minikube as configuration and which [Kubernetes modules](/terraform/modules/kubernetes/main.tf) to deploy.

 Some convetion:

-* `main.tf` scripts are describing `Terraform` resources/modules
+* `main.tf` scripts are describing Terraform resources/modules
 * `variables.tf` / `terraform.tfvars` describes variables being used
 * `versions.tf` describes provider versions used for resources